 The Classics Faculty has connections with two summer schools run by JACT (The Joint Association of Classical Teachers).
 One of these is for Latin and takes place in Wells, the other is for Greek and is at Bryanston School in Dorset.
 Both are residential.
 We strongly encourage students without Greek or Latin A-level who are holding Cambridge offers to attend one of these summer schools in the summer before they come up.
 Students who will be coming to do the 4-year degree normally go to Wells, and students who are coming to do the 3-year degree but have not done Greek A level (or equivalent) normally go to Bryanston.
 Both courses usually run roughly in the last week of July and first week of August.

 Full details and costs are available from the JACT website.
-Costs are around £550 for accommodation, full board and tuition at the two-week Greek summer school at Bryanston and £500 for the Latin summer school at Wells.
 The summer schools run a bursary scheme for Cambridge offer-holders to help with costs and some colleges may also offer financial support.

 These courses are very important and also very good fun.
 As well as introducing or consolidating the basics of the language, or taking you further if you have already done some of the languages, they are a great place to meet other students who will be in the same year at Cambridge or indeed at other universities.